Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Start HOTEND PID and save configuration.

+- Calibrate your extruder by calculing Rotation Distance.

 - Start ENDSTOP CALIBRATION and save configuration.

 - Start DELTA CALIBRATION and save configuration.